Everything we interact with has complex data, whether it is about managing billing, invoices, notes, or anything else.

 CRM stands for Customer Relationship Management.
-CRM software enables the companies to interact with their potential and existing customers, understand and manage their requirements.
-This improves the relationship of an organization with customers, and a happy customer brings profitability to the business.
+CRM software enables companies to interact with their potential and existing customers and understand and manage their requirements.
+This improves an organization's relationship with customers, and a happy customer brings profitability to the business.

 So, no matter how big your team is (small business or a big firm), CRM software always comes in handy when you want to keep things organized in your business.

 You may avoid CRM software for a couple of employees when you start a business.
-However, to streamline the process and make the work efficient and fast — you will eventually need CRM software.
+However, you will eventually need CRM software to streamline the process and make the work efficient and fast.

-But, what about the level of control (or security) in a CRM software?
+But what about CRM software's level of control (or security)?
 Do you want transparent CRM software which you can take control of?

-Well, that is when an open-source CRM software comes into play.
-You can host it yourself, and you can customize it as per your requirements.
+Well, that is when open-source CRM software comes into play.
+You can host it yourself and customize it as per your requirements.
 You may also opt for the hosted version, where you don’t have to manage it yourself.

-While you can download the open-source version and host it on your Linux-based server, the ‘enterprise versions’ are hosted by the developers themselves so that you don’t have to manage it.
+While you can download the open-source version and host it on your Linux-based server, the ‘enterprise versions’ are hosted by the developers, so you don’t have to manage it.

 - Sever-basis charge instead of per-user subscription for hosted service